rrmerugu/rrmerugu.github.io/_posts/posts/2017-05-19-Mentoring-django-free-code-camp-hyderabad-month-of-code.md

 ---
 layout: post
-title:  "I'm gonna mentor Django as a part of Free Code Camp Hyderabad Month of Code Program  "
+title:  "Mentoring Django as a part of Free Code Camp Hyderabad Month of Code Program  "
 category: Blog
 ---